Fritz Von Erich: Retirement

-In 1982, he held his first retirement match against King Kong Bundy in the newly renamed World Class Championship Wrestling promotion, based in Dallas.
+In 1982, he held his first retirement match against King Kong Bundy in the newly renamed World Class Championship Wrestling (WCCW) promotion, based in Dallas.
 The promotion was known for its high production values, use of entrance music and the use of television syndication.
-The promotion was one of the most successful territories in the United States, with major draws like his sons, The Fabulous Freebirds, Chris Adams, Abdullah the Butcher, Bruiser Brody, Gino Hernandez and Rick Rude.
-He wrestled his last match on November 27, 1986 defeating Abdullah the Butcher by disqualification in Dallas.
+He wrestled his last match on November 27, 1986, defeating Abdullah the Butcher by disqualification in Dallas.
 By the end of the 1980s, the promotion's talent pool was thin and it was eventually merged with Jerry Jarrett's Continental Wrestling Association to create the United States Wrestling Association in 1989.